 Available new or used in soft cover and ebook through various online book sellers (Amazon, Barnes & Noble, University of California Press)

-All other readings are available through Moodle.
+All other readings are available through the course website.
 Additional readings may be occasionally added.

 COURSE OUTLINE/WEEKLY SCHEDULE